buenorc/interwaveanalyzer/README.md

 ## Interwave Analyzer
+### DOI: 10.5281/zenodo.4264575

 The Interwave Analyzer is an open-software designed to investigate the occurrence of basin-scale internal waves in stratified lakes, providing a set of tools to estimate some physical indices to analyze the probability of internal waves activity and lake mixing.
-The program provides classification of lake mixing, internal waves patterns, and degeneration of basin-scale internal wave based on well established theories of internal waves.
-The Interwave Analyzer provide an powerful, easily accessible, and an universal analysis of internal waves from instrumented buoy and meteorological data stations.
+The program provides the classification of lake mixing, internal wave patterns, and degeneration of basin-scale internal waves based on well-established theories of internal waves.
+The Interwave Analyzer provides a powerful, easily accessible, and universal analysis of internal waves from instrumented buoy and meteorological data stations.

 ### Atual version: 1.00.3